 If you won 56 deals last month out of a total of 317 opportunities, your win rate would be 18%.

-An improvement in win-rates demonstrates that you’ve put your sales teams on the right track.
-As well as tracking overall win rates, you should also look to track win rates for specific personas, industries and market segments.
+An improvement in win rates demonstrates that you’ve put your sales teams on the right track.
+As well as tracking overall win rates, you should also look to track win rates for specific personas, industries, and market segments.

-When it comes to actually gathering this kind of data, at the most basic level, you need the name of the opportunity and whether it was won or lost.
+When it comes to actually gather this kind of data, at the most basic level, you need the name of the opportunity and whether it was won or lost.
 Remember to capture who the primary competition is that you win or lose to, too.

 This information will help make sure you’re focusing on the right use cases and playing to your strengths.

-It’s a given that you’d want to own as much as your market as you can.
+It’s a given that you’d want to own as much of your market as you can.
 If you were in the software security business and you currently own 20% of that market, why wouldn’t you want to own more?
 You’d want to dominate it right?
 Let’s look at how you work that out...

 If your business has sales of $10 million and the entire market is $200 million, your market share would be 5%.
-To find out the entire market’s sales check out sources like trade groups, regulatory bodies or analyst surveys, or conduct your own research.
+To find out the entire market’s sales check out sources like trade groups, regulatory bodies, or analyst surveys, or conduct your own research.

-Conversion rate in target segment
+The conversion rate in the target segment

-If your positioning, messaging, segmentation work, battlecards or content mapping is contributing to how you target certain markets and personas, it will be impacting how successful marketing and sales are in their roles and you should be rewarded for that.
+If your positioning, messaging, segmentation work, battlecards, or content mapping is contributing to how you target certain markets and personas, it will be impacting how successful marketing and sales are in their roles and you should be rewarded for that.

 To demonstrate and translate your contribution remember to collect conversion rate stats before you step in and then compare that number to the conversion rates the business sees after product marketing has stepped in.